Associate Professor Philip Levis

 Advisees, Past and Present (Ph.D.)

-• Kannan Srinivasan: quantifying wireless networks (EE 2010), now at Ohio State
+• Kannan Srinivasan: quantifying wireless networks (EE 2010), Ohio State

-• Jung Woo Lee: mesh routing to a mobile node (EE 2010), now at Marvell Technology Group
+• Jung Woo Lee: mesh routing to a mobile node (EE 2010), Verizon

 • Jung Il Choi: network protocol isolation (EE 2011), Kumu Networks